Introduction to the digitalisation of Agriculture

 Role of technology

-The creators of digital agriculture technologies are technology .
+The creators of digital agriculture technologies are technology companies.
 They offer a wide range of distinctive goods and services, typically in specialised industries where they have some level of market dominance.
 The technology providers can be classified as follows: 1) huge agricultural input corporations; 2) large multinational software and big- companies; 3) non-agricultural hardware companies, and 4) start-up companies.

 Barriers and drivers to the adoption of digitalisation